rotheconrad/F100_Prok_Recombination/README.md

 fastANI --ql genome_file_list.txt --rl genome_file_list.txt -o fastANI_allV.ani
 ```

+### Step 03: Inspect genome similarity

+(OPTIONAL) Check shared genome fraction vs ANI of your genomes using fastANI.

+The shared fraction vs. ANI plot can be used to look for values between genome clusters such as around 99.2-99.8% ANI for the genomovar gap or below for phylogroup or clade values.

+It is a good idea to know how similar your genomes are to each other.
+Sometimes you may split your genomes into two or more groups, or remove a few outlier genomes based on their ANI distribution.
+This can be done manually as needed by removing the desired fasta files from ${genomes_dir} or partition files into separate directories after reviewing the fastANI plot(s).

 Once you have the all vs. all fastANI output, here is a script to easily create a scatter plot of the results.
 The shared genome fraction is the number of shared fragments between two genomes divided by the total number of fragments from the larger genome as determined by fastANI.
 ANI is the genome-aggregate average nucleotide identity as determined by fastANI.
 Species-like genome clusters are generally ≥95% ANI between them but it may be interesting to investigate the differences between groupings of genomes you find at any ANI level.

 ```bash